...

 Do GFCI’s need maintenance ?

+It’s worth mentioning that GFCIs should be tested periodically to ensure that they are functioning properly, and that the GFCI breaker should be reset if it trips.
+Additionally, it is essential that all GFCI protected outlets must be labeled as such and that no equipment ground should be connected to them.
 In conclusion, GFCIs are an important safety feature that should not be overlooked during a home inspection.
 They provide added protection against electrical shocks and electrocutions, and are required by building codes in certain areas.
 Homebuyers and sellers should be aware of the importance of GFCIs and the safety benefits they provide.
 It is always best to consult a licensed electrician for specific guidance for your home.